perfectra1n/claude-code-log/README.md

 ## TODO

-- project names aren't rendered correctly in HTML when generating everything form a cold cache
-- make it possible to get to project selector in TUI even if pwd is a project
-- resuming session when launched from a different directory doesn't work
 - tutorial overlay
 - integrate `claude-trace` request logs if present?
 - Localised number formatting and timezone adjustment runtime?
 For this we'd need to make Jinja template variables more granular